-Upon termination of service due to death, disability, retirement or other reason, a participant (or their beneficiary in the event of death) will, upon request, receive a lump-sum amount equal to the value of the vested interest in his or her account.
+Upon termination of service due to death, disability, retirement or other reason, participants (or their beneficiary in the event of death) will, upon request, receive a lump-sum amount equal to the value of the vested interest in their account.
 Participants may also receive a distribution while in service upon demonstration of financial hardship or reaching age 59 1⁄2.
 Participants that are qualified reservists and are called upon for active duty for more than 179 days or an indefinite period may receive a distribution.